kairos-io/kairos-docs/content/en/docs/Examples/boot_assessment_trusted_boot.md

 ## Notes

+ - We expect the number of checks for a system to be marked "good" to keep growing as we add more checks to the boot assessment process.
  - Services are started on both passive and active boot entries.
 So if a service is failing on active, and the failure is not due to the OS, it will also fail on passive.
 This can lead to the system rebooting on passive boot entries as well as active and end in the system booting to recovery.
  - We recommend using this feature with caution, as it can lead to a boot loop if not configured correctly.
  - Ideally, as the upgrade is done against the active images, we would recommend having 2 service overrides, one for the active and one for the passive, to avoid the system rebooting on passive boot entries and having a safe fallback to the active boot entry.
 This can be achieved by using and IF stanza when using cloud-init to check for the system state (marked by the files `/run/cos/active_mode` and `/run/cos/passive_mode`) so the service that auto reboots can be started only on the active boot entry.